htadwilliams/NerfDX/README.md

-# NerfDX High-level Facade for SharpDX DirectInput.
+# NerfDX Facade for SharpDX DirectInput.

-Makes usage of SharpDX DirectInput soft and easy by encapsulating all of the setup, teardown, and threading required.
+Makes usage of SharpDX DirectInput soft and easy.

 SharpDX is a great thin C# wrapper around Microsoft's DirectX library.
 To use it though still takes a lot of work to do correctly and requires the following: